nianticlabs/mvsanywhere/README.md

 This may fail due to `g++` not being found when trying to build our custom skimage fork.
 If this happens check if you have any version of g++ installed `ls /usr/bin/g++-` and tab complete.
 If you do, then set `g++` to point to an installed `g++-XX` version - e.g. `sudo ln -s /usr/bin/g++-12 /usr/bin/g++`.

+Next run `pip install -e .` to install `geometryhints` as a module.

 We also have some custom cuda extensions (for marching cubes) which are built using pytorch JIT.
 This will fail if your default `gcc` and `g++` use different versions.
 Try running
 ```
 g++ --version